mastrof/MicrobeAgents.jl/docs/src/examples/RandomWalks/2_randomwalk2D_motilepatterns.md

 The `RunTumble` motility consists of straight runs interspersed with reorientations (tumbles).
-With the first argument, we set the average duration of tumbles, 1 s in this case.
-We can then define the speed to follow a a `Normal` distribution (from Distributions.jl) with mean 30 μm/s and standard deviation 6 μm/s.
+With the first argument, we set the speed to follow a a `Normal` distribution (from Distributions.jl) with mean 30 μm/s and standard deviation 6 μm/s.
 This means that, after every tumble, the microbe will change its speed following this distribution.
+With the second argument, we set the average duration of tumbles, 1 s in this case.
 We should then specify the distribution of angular reorientations.
 For convenience, MicrobeAgents implements an `Isotropic` function which produces the appropriate distribution to have isotropic reorientations